|Before you start|

 Route traffic from the dashboard

-When you create an Argo Tunnel, Cloudflare generates a subdomain of
+When you create a tunnel, Cloudflare generates a subdomain of

 Unlike publicly routable IP addresses, the subdomain will only proxy traffic for a DNS record or a Load Balancer pool in the same Cloudflare account.
 If someone discovers your subdomain UUID, they will not be able to create a DNS record in another account or system to proxy traffic to the address.

-To add an Argo Tunnel connection to a Cloudflare Load Balancer pool:
+To add a Cloudflare Tunnel connection to a Cloudflare Load Balancer pool:

 - Navigate to the Load Balancer page in the Cloudflare dashboard.

 - Create or edit an existing Origin Pool.
-Add the Argo Tunnel subdomain as an Origin Address.
+Add the tunnel subdomain as an Origin Address.

 - Click Save.